- Installation

 $user->completeResetPassword($resetCode, 'new-password');

-method, you can send a password changed email to the staff member.
+Using the mailSendResetPassword method, you can send a password changed email to the staff member.

 $user->mailSendResetPassword([